OfficeDev/microsoft-teams-apps-company-communicator/Wiki/FAQ.md

     ![Sync changes](images/sync_changes.png)

 ### 13. Is it possible to format the message in the summary field?
 Yes, you can use markdown tags for formatting the message in the summary.
-CC v5.2 supports this feature, you can refer [here](https://docs.microsoft.com/en-us/adaptive-cards/authoring-cards/text-features) to know the list of styles supported.
+CC v5.2 and above versions support this feature, you can refer [here](https://docs.microsoft.com/en-us/adaptive-cards/authoring-cards/text-features) to know the list of styles supported.

-### 14. Latest changes does not reflect after upgrading the app to v5.3.0?
+### 14. Latest changes does not reflect after upgrading the app to latest versions?
 Teams client default behavior is to use client app resources (js/css/ images) from teams cache.
 To reflect the latest changes please sign out and sign in again to the teams client or clear the teams cache with the steps mentioned [here](https://docs.microsoft.com/en-us/microsoftteams/troubleshoot/teams-administration/clear-teams-cache).

+### 15. Does the app works in GCC/GCCH tenant?
+Yes, Company Communicator v5.4 works in Commercial, GCC and GCCH tenants.